-But of all the ‘hacks’, all the tricks you’ve heard sworn by in mothers groups and parenting classes, this is one which Mothercraft for Babies Founder and Director Beth Barclay swears by.
+But of all the ‘hacks’, all the tricks you’ve heard in mothers groups and parenting classes, this is one which Mothercraft for Babies Founder and Director Beth Barclay swears by.

 Listen to Beth Barclay discuss why and how white noise can help a newborn fall asleep, on Year One, our podcast for new parents.
 (Post continues after audio…)

-“It works”, says Barclay on Mamamia‘s podcast for new parents.
+“It works”, says Barclay on Mamamia‘s podcast for new parents, Year One.
 “Babies innately respond to shushing and we all instinctively shush babies.”

 So.
 What actually is white noise?